-I look back at that time (from the point I began the journey alone) so nostalgically it almost feels like homesickness.
+I look back at that time (from the point I began the Africa journey alone) so nostalgically it almost feels like homesickness.
 The alone time wasn’t always easy but it was revolutionary for my soul and ended in profound connections and experiences.

 And that’s why I traveled along through Africa.
 Porque mejor sola que mal acompanada.
 Because you can do it too, just like many others have and are doing right now.
 Because it is safe.
 And because it can definitely be done affordably.

-You can subscribe on the right sidebar.
+For future Africa-related posts, you can subscribe on the right sidebar.
 No spam, I promise!